 The Way to My Heart

 As Valentine’s Day grows rapidly nearer, I’m constantly aware of it.
 At every grocery store and drugstore, there are aisles swathed in red and pink and heart-shaped treats strategically placed near the registers.
-As a single person, I’ve come to view V-day as a day to celebrate both my singledom itself as well as the
+As a single person, I’ve come to view V-day as a day to celebrate both my singledom itself as well as the people in my life who make it so fabulous.

 -